Regional Romanticism: Dumfriesshire and Galloway, 1770-1830 is a 3-year project running between 2017 and 2020.

 Key research questions include:

-- What is distinctive about the Romantic literary construction of Dumfriesshire and Galloway?
+- What is distinctive about the literary construction of Dumfriesshire and Galloway in the later eighteenth and early nineteenth centuries?

 - What is the relationship between the local, the national and the global in writing connected with the area?

-- How does this case-study inflect our understanding of Romanticism on a Scottish and British scale?
+- How does this case-study inflect our understanding of regional cultures and of the relationship between text and space?

-Dr Gerard Lee McKeever has published a variety of work in his specialist field of Scottish Romanticism, including articles for Studies in Romanticism, Studies in Scottish Literature, Scottish Literary Review and Studies in Hogg and his World.
-His forthcoming monograph on the subject of Scottish Romanticism and improvement is contracted to Edinburgh University Press, while a collection of essays, co-edited with Alex Benchimol, Cultures of Improvement in Scottish Romanticism, 1707-1840, was published by Routledge in 2018.
+Dr Gerard Lee McKeever has published a variety of work on eighteenth and nineteenth-century literature, including articles for Studies in Romanticism, Studies in Scottish Literature, Scottish Literary Review and Studies in Hogg and his World.
+His shortly forthcoming monograph on the subject of Scottish Romanticism and improvement is published by Edinburgh University Press, while a collection of essays he co-edited with Alex Benchimol, Cultures of Improvement in Scottish Romanticism, 1707-1840, was published by Routledge in 2018.

-Prior to his British Academy Postdoctoral Fellowship, Gerard was a Research Assistant on the AHRC-funded ‘Editing Robert Burns for the 21st Century’ project at the University of Glasgow, where he completed a PhD in English Literature in 2014.
+Prior to his British Academy Postdoctoral Fellowship, Gerard was a Research Assistant on the AHRC-funded ‘Editing Robert Burns for the 21st Century’ project at the University of Glasgow, where he graduated with a PhD in English Literature in 2015.